Bible Belt (Netherlands): Life and tradition

-The church plays a central role in the life of Bible Belt communities and they typically oppose the liberal practices of mainstream Dutch society, such as euthanasia, gay rights, abortion, prostitution, and pornography.
-In Staphorst, for instance, swearing is discouraged, many women wear skirts or dresses, and the automated bank machine is closed on Sundays.
-In Bible Belt communities, strong religious tone in public life is accompanied by conservative outlook, preference for large families (the region has relatively high fertility rates), and an emphasis on traditional values.
+The church plays a central role in the life of Bible Belt communities, and they typically oppose the liberal practices of mainstream Dutch society, such as euthanasia, gay rights, abortion, prostitution, and pornography.
+In some parts, activities like watching television are forbidden.
+In Staphorst, for instance, swearing is discouraged, many women wear skirts or dresses, and the automated bank machine and other services are closed on Sundays.
+In Bible Belt communities, a strong religious tone in public life is accompanied by a conservative outlook, a preference for large families (the region has relatively high fertility rates), and an emphasis on traditional values.
+Statistically, the highest birth rates in the Netherlands and the youngest populations are within this region, and they also have the lowest divorce rates.

 An aspect of Bible Belt society that has drawn the attention of the Dutch general public in recent years (when concerns of a measles epidemic emerged) is the suspicion of parents towards state-run vaccination programmes.

 The Bible Belt provides a base of support for the Reformed Political Party (SGP) and Christian Union (CU).